 Foster and participate in ecumenical relationships consistent with churchwide policy.

-C4.04.
+*C4.04.
 This congregation shall develop an organizational structure to be described in the continuing resolutions.

-C4.05.
+*C4.05.
 This congregation shall, from time to time, adopt a mission statement which will provide specific direction for its programs.

+*C4.06.
+References herein to the nature of the relationship between the three expressions of this church—congregations, synods, and the churchwide organization—as being interdependent or as being in a partnership relationship describe the mutual responsibility of these expressions in God’s mission and the fulfillment of the purposes of this church as described in this chapter, and do not imply or describe the creation of partnerships, co-ventures, agencies, or other legal relationships recognized in civil law.

 Chapter 5.
 POWERS OF THE CONGREGATION

-C5.01.
+*C5.01.
 The powers of this congregation are those necessary to fulfill its purpose.

-C5.02.
+*C5.02.
 The powers of this congregation are vested in the Congregation Meeting called and conducted as provided in this constitution and bylaws.

-C5.03.
+*C5.03.
 Only such authority as is delegated to the Congregation Council or other organizational units in the congregation's governing documents is recognized.
 All remaining authority is retained by the congregation.
 The congregation is authorized to:

 call a pastor;